State- versus Reaction-Based Information Processing in Biochemical Networks

-In fact, summarising reaction channels into state-based paths, as done in the state-based Gaussian scheme, can only lead to a loss of information by the data-processing inequality \cite{cover1999elements}.
-Since reaction 4 acts purely as a (noisy) post-processing step, the mutual information rate can only decrease.
-Indeed, in general, reaction-based paths contain all available information, making their information rate maximal, aside from potential approximation errors arising from the LNA.
+The loss of information associated with state-based trajectories can be explained also by the data-processing inequality \cite{cover1999elements}. \g{Since reaction 4 acts purely as a (noisy) post-processing step, with no additional information about the signal $a(t)$, the mutual information rate can only decrease when reactions 3 and 4 are combined (see \cite{suppl} Section H.1 for further discussion)}. \\ The discrepancies between \g{reaction- and state-based trajectories} can be much more pronounced, as can be seen from motif b.
+For state-based \g{trajectories}, the noise terms are associated with the net change in copy number of the respective species.
+In motif b, the reaction-specific noise terms $\sqrt{c_1}\mathrm{d}w_1(t)$, $\sqrt{c_2 a^*}\mathrm{d}w_2(t)$, $\sqrt{c_3 a^*}\mathrm{d}w_3(t)$ and $\sqrt{c_4 b^*}\mathrm{d}w_4(t)$ are projected onto the noise terms of species A and B as $\mathrm{d}\xi_a(t) = \sqrt{c_1 + c_2 a^* + c_3 a^*}\mathrm{d}w_a(t)$ and $\mathrm{d}\xi_b(t) = \sqrt{c_3 a^* + c_4 b^*}\mathrm{d}w_b(t)$, respectively.
+Since reaction 3 affects both $\mathrm{d}\xi_a(t)$ and $\mathrm{d}\xi_b(t)$, these increments are anti-correlated at every moment in time.
+The \g{trajectory} mutual information for instantly correlated copy number dynamics diverges in the state-based formalism.
+Using the method by Tostevin \textit{et al.}, we obtain an infinite information rate for motif b \cite{PhysRevLett.102.218101} (see also Ref. \cite{Chétrite_2019}).
+In contrast, the reaction-based formalism keeps track of the individual reactions and the information rate remains finite.